edxmorgan/floating-KinDyn/README.md

 ## Caution

-This toolkit is experimental and validated on a limited set of manipulators.
+This toolkit is experimental and validated on a limited set of vehicle & manipulator system.
 Review all generated models before deploying in safety-critical control loops.